keiran-rowell/keiran-rowell.github.io/_posts/2026-08-01-noble-gases-as-anesthetics.md

 ## Symmetry
 Xenon as a test for CPT violation (not ever known, CPT holds only CP from Wu's experiments).
 I know this is super tangential but kinda cool.
 Something about so perfect it's used to confirm that the CPT symmetry of the very fabric of our univerise holds

 Also Unsöld's theorem that the radical atomic orbitals sum to a perfect spherical density in half-filled and fully filled shell configurations.
 (Add up the intersecting pieces of the electron orbitals composing Xenon and you get a *perfect* sphere.
-Adding up the electron desnities, the square of the wavefunction modulus, yields up a true featureless platonic sphere. ) Could end on that image
+Adding up the electron desnities, the square of the wavefunction modulus, yields up a true featureless platonic sphere. ) Could end on that image.
+At yet it knocks you unconcious

 ---